 Over the past couple of weeks, Designs by Little Bee has conducted a Beta test of sorts for non-fraying fabric sheets, to rave reviews!
 We sourced and ordered samples for over six months to find the best products to offer our customers – products that we know work well with our amazing designs.
 Reviews and feedback are in and we’ve set up our products to sell in the supplies section of our website.
 Please read the description for each sheet of fabric before you purchase.
 Let’s explain the two different types, that we call “faux leather” and “vinyl.”
 Faux leather is a matte, thicker, more rigid vinyl that is slightly textured.
 It’s perfect for projects that do well with a stiffer material like passport or notebook covers or ITH bookmarks.
 The backing is soft, but not fuzzy.
 These are the types of fabric that people may use for an upholstery project, like a stool seat.
 Vinyl is what we call our soft, flexible, buttery, shiny fabric sheet.
 It is incredible for projects like ITH bookmarks, small applique pieces, lip balm holders, or zipper bags that turn like a dream.
 If you’re stuck on using flexible vinyl, but need a more firm result, try backing it with JoAnn’s blackboard fabric to give it stiffness.

-Here is an example of what our admin Kimberly made with her faux leather sheet (the stiffer material):
+Here is an example of a project made with the faux leather sheet (the stiffer material):

 And here is an in the hoop slide bookmark that I made with the softer vinyl sheet.
 I backed it with JoAnn’s blackboard fabric to add rigidity.